 - Drops objects on purpose for others to pick up

 - Points and motions for objects and actions

 - May begin to pretend simple activities, such as cleaning or drinking from cup

 How does my baby interact with others?

 Separation anxiety and fear of strangers are common at this age.
-Separation anxiety is anxiousness and fearfulness of being separated from parents or primary caregivers regardless as to whether or not they are actually leaving the presence of the child.
-This experience is an important part of the relationship with the parent.
+Separation anxiety is discomfort and fear related to being separated from parents or primary caregivers regardless of whether they are actually leaving the presence of the child.
+This experience is an important part of the bonding relationship with the caregiver.

-While every child is unique and will develop different personalities, the following are some of the common behavioral traits that may be present in your child:
+While every child is unique and will develop a distinct personality, the following are some of the common behavioral traits that may be present in your child: